Skip to main content

 The safe harbor under IRC Section 183(d) creates a rebuttable presumption of business status if you show a net profit in three out of five consecutive tax years.
 If you cannot meet this test, the IRS evaluates nine factors under Treasury Regulation Section 1.183-2(b), including businesslike conduct, expertise development, time invested, income history, and whether the activity has elements of personal pleasure or recreation.

 Factor 9 vulnerability for adult creators: The ninth factor examines "elements of personal pleasure or recreation."
 This is the greatest vulnerability for adult content creators, as the IRS can argue the activity provides personal gratification.
 To defend against this classification, maintain separate business bank accounts, use professional accounting software, document time spent on content production and marketing, maintain a written business plan with revenue targets, and keep records showing you actively adapt your business model when revenue underperforms.
+If you face a hobby classification challenge, my IRS audit representation service covers the full defense process.

 Schedule C Deductions: Three Risk Tiers